-For key historical data of the index companies, purchase the S&P 500 Researcher Dataset provided by Siblis Research which includes quarterly earnings, share prices, outstanding shares, market caps, total returns & component weights for all current & past S&P 500 companies since 3/31/1979, including component changes since 1963.
-Examine what the dataset looks like.
+For key historical data of the index companies, purchase the S&P 500 Researcher Dataset by Siblis Research which provides share prices, earnings, revenues, outstanding shares, market caps, enterprise values, P/E & P/B ratios and EV/EBITDA multiples of all current & past S&P 500 companies since 3/31/1979.
+The dataset provides also adjusted share prices (total returns) which allows you to examine the performance of the companies before/during/after a company was part of the index.
+Download a sample dataset from here.

 How the component weights are assigned?